 While motorcycle accidents happen less than automobile accidents, they have a higher chance of serious injury or death due to the exposure of the rider.
 Below are the types of accidents bikers can find themselves in.

-- Head-On Collision – when a car strikes a motorcyclist from the front
+- Head-On Collision – when the front of a car strikes a motorcyclist

 - Left-Hand Turn Accidents – these result from other vehicles striking motorcyclists as they pass or travel through an intersection.
 This is owing to motorcycles having a smaller profile, making them less visible to drivers.

-- Lane Splitting – Cyclists can be hurt in accidents when they drive between two lanes of slow moving or stopped vehicles, typically in traffic jams.
-This narrow distance makes it harder for the motorcycles to maneuver and puts them close to other vehicles, increasing the potential of an accident.
+- Lane Splitting – bikers can be hurt in accidents when they drive between two lanes of slow-moving or stopped vehicles, typically in traffic jams.
+This narrow distance makes it harder for motorcycles to maneuver and puts them close to other vehicles, increasing the potential of an accident.

-- Hitting Fixed Objects – Impacts with fixed roadside objects often throw riders from bikes.
+- Hitting Fixed Objects – impacts with fixed roadside objects often throw riders off bikes.

 Common Causes of Motorcycle Accidents